flex-protocol/sui-flex-swap/README.md

 Query parameters that can be supported in the request URL for getting a list, including:

-* `sort`. the name of the attribute to be used for sorting.
-Multiple attribute names can be separated by commas.
-Multiple attribute names can be separated by a comma.
-A "-" in front of an attribute name indicates reverse order.
-The query parameter `sort` can also appear multiple times, like this: `sort=fisrtName&sort=lastName,desc`.
-* `fields`.
-The names of the fields (attributes) to be returned.
+* `sort`: The name of the property to be used for sorting.
 Multiple names can be separated by commas.
+    A "-" in front of the name indicates reverse order.
+    The query parameter `sort` can appear multiple times, like this: `sort=fisrtName&sort=lastName,desc`.
+* `fields`: The names of the fields (properties) to be returned.
+    Multiple names can be separated by commas.
-* `filter`.
-The filter to return the result, explained further later.
+* `filter`: The filter to return the result, explained further later (TBD).
-* `firstResult`.
-Returns the number of the first row in the result, counting from `0`.
+* `firstResult`: The ordinal number of the first record returned in the result, starting from `0`.
-* `maxResults`.
-Returns the maximum number of records in the result.
+* `maxResults`: The maximum number of records returned in the result.

 #### Getting the list's page envelope